The Fraser MacDougall Award for Best New Canadian Voice in Human Rights Reporting

 - What changes, if any, came of its publication

 - Any other information about the editorial process you’d like to highlight to judges

-Queries about the award can be directed to Brent Jolly, the NNC’s director of communications and community management, at: email@example.com.
+Queries about the award can be directed to Brent Jolly, the NNC’s managing director, at: firstname.lastname@example.org.